If you spend a lot of time outdoors, chances are you are familiar with the three-leafed terror that is poison ivy.

 Your vet may prescribe a topical cream to alleviate the itchiness or even steroids in serious cases.

 If your dog has scratched the area repeatedly he may require a course of antibiotics to prevent infection.
 This is especially true if he has broken the skin with his claws.
+In such cases, you may also need to fit your dog with an e-collar to prevent him from licking the painful area while it heals.

 Can I Get Poison Ivy From My Dog?